maddisondesigns/ephemeris/readme.txt

 == Changelog ==

 = 1.4 =
+- Fix mobile menu from displaying in background on really short pages, while page is loading
 - Updated Customizer Custom Controls
 - Add front-end styles for the new Block Editor (Gutenberg) compatibility.
 As the Block Editor is still under development, be aware these styles will most likely change as the Block Editor changes.
 - Add Dashboard editor styles for the new Block Editor (Gutenberg) compatibility.
 As the Block Editor is still under development, be aware these styles will most likely change as the Block Editor changes.